hongjoyce/github-crash-course/README.md

 # Important instruction
-this is a repo for learning git and github
+this is a repo for learning git and github Actions